Merle Haggard: Collaborations

 In 2001, Haggard released an album of gospel songs with Albert E. Brumley called Two Old Friends.
 In 2002, Haggard collaborated with longtime friend and fellow recording artist Chester Smith (founder of television broadcasting company Sainte Partners II, L.P. and owner of several stations in California and Oregon) with a CD titled California Blend.
 The CD features classic country, western, and gospel tracks performed by both Smith and Haggard.

 In 2005, Haggard was featured as a guest vocalist on Gretchen Wilson's song "Politically Uncorrect", which earned a Grammy nomination for Best Country Collaboration with Vocals.
-He is also featured singing a verse on Eric Church's 2006 song "Pledge Allegiance to the Hag".

-In 2005, Haggard was featured as a guest vocalist on Blaine Larsen's song "If Merle Would Sing My Song".
+He is also featured singing a verse on Eric Church's 2006 song "Pledge Allegiance to the Hag".That same year, Haggard was featured as a guest vocalist on Blaine Larsen's song "If Merle Would Sing My Song".

 In 2010, Haggard was featured along with Ralph Nader, Willie Nelson, Gatewood Galbraith and Julia Butterfly Hill in the documentary film Hempsters: Plant the Seed directed by Michael P. Henning.

 In 2015, Haggard was featured as a guest vocalist on Don Henley's song "The Cost of Living" on the album Cass County.
 Henley would later say he was "nervous", but "happily surprised" that Haggard joined him on the track.

 In 2017, Haggard appeared alongside Willie Nelson in the award-winning documentary The American Epic Sessions directed by Bernard MacMahon.
 They performed a song Haggard had composed for the film, "The Only Man Wilder Than Me" and Bob Wills' classic "Old Fashioned Love", which they recorded live on the restored first electrical sound recording system from the 1920s.
 It was the last filmed performance of the pair, with Rolling Stone commenting "in the final performance of Sessions, Willie Nelson and Merle Haggard perform the duet "The Only Man Wilder Than Me".
 Haggard has a look of complete joy on his face throughout the session in the old-timey recording set-up once used by his musical heroes."

 Haggard's last recording, a song called "Kern River Blues", described his departure from Bakersfield in the late 1970s and his displeasure with politicians.
 The song was recorded February 9, 2016, and features his son Ben on guitar.
 This record was released on May 12, 2016.